Ecwid/ecwid-api-docs/includes/_jsapi.md

 This event contains callback functions that get called each time when a shopping cart is changed — either by the customer or due to system events.

-The callback function receives Cart object as an argument, that has the new shopping cart state after the change is applied.
+The callback function receives `cart` object as an argument, that has the new shopping cart state after the change is applied.

-The callbacks added to `Ecwid.OnCartChanged` will be called when the shopping cart is initialized and on every occasion when either of the properties of the passed **Cart** object is changed.
+The callbacks added to `Ecwid.OnCartChanged` will be called when the shopping cart is initialized and on every occasion when either of the properties of the passed `cart` object is changed.
 These occasions include:

 - Cart initialization
 - Adding a product to cart